 How much of your available credit you utilize is the second primary factor influencing your credit score.
 A low credit utilization percentage is perfect as it indicates that you are a good spender and do not extend your credit requirements to the limit.
 If you aren’t being judicious with your credit spending you should know that the repercussions can be quite taxing and can have quite an impact on you.

 You can decrease your credit utilization ratio by increase the limit on your cards or by lowering your spending.

 Length of Credit History

 Your credit score is heavily dependent on your credit history and how long you have been taking credit for.
-If you are just new to the world of credit, you won’t have as stellar a credit score as some another business that has been in operation for longer and has been taking and paying back loans religiously.
+If you are just new to the world of credit, you won’t have as stellar a credit score as some another business that has been in operation for longer and has been taking and paying back funding religiously.

 A healthy credit report includes multiple credit types and payments method in it.
 This diversity in payment and types indicates that you have been a healthy spender and have had a keen eye on your spending since a long time now.
 Any steps that you take to improve your credit score would directly show in it.

 Categorised in: Blog